abstract PE024

 Understanding Experiences

 We are continuing to advance the candidate reactions study, in partnership with our research team at Florida International University.
 This study explores reactions to a variety of assessments by those who consider themselves to be autistic.
-The first phase of this study is focused on reactions to Verify, Apta, video interview, and situational judgment tests.
+The first phase of this study is focused on reactions to SHL Verify, Apta, video interview, and situational judgment tests.
 We are looking to understand the features that contribute to a positive experience so that we can implement these learnings in our future assessment development efforts, with the goal of creating inclusive assessments that are fair and accessible to a diverse talent pool.
 To date, we have successfully completed the pilot study and are now actively recruiting participants for the main research study.

 Key takeaways

 Through our research, we are starting to understand the strengths and experiences of the neurodiverse talent pool.
-We continue to see evidence that individuals who complete practice tests on SHL Direct and consider themselves to be autistic score slightly better on our Verify cognitive ability tests and complete the tests slightly faster than those who did not disclose a disability.
+We continue to see evidence that individuals who complete practice tests on SHL Direct and consider themselves to be autistic score slightly better on our SHL Verify cognitive ability tests and complete the tests slightly faster than those who did not disclose a disability.

 Additionally, early results from our small samples of data highlight the behavioral strengths of the neurodiverse talent pool relative to neurotypical comparison groups in the areas of: